 - Dave Berg of MAD once made a strip about this trope.
 The bride asks the groom whether he'll carry her, and he replies that this is an obsolete custom from the time when men used to steal their brides.
 The bride thinks about it and then remembers that she actually "stole" him from "some tramp", and the strip ends with her carrying him.

 - One The Far Side comic shows Frankenstein's Monster carrying his Bride through the door crossways, her head and feet having knocked holes right through the wall.

 Films — Animation

-- Double subverted in the second Shrek film, where Shrek bashes Fiona into the doorframe, breaking right through the wall.
+- Double subverted in Shrek 2, where Shrek bashes Fiona into the doorframe, breaking right through the wall.

 - Delightfully spoofed via Gender-Inverted Trope in Monsters vs. Aliens.
 A cheerleader type is trying to seduce an athletic jock in a car when the alien robot crashes nearby, and we have a great shot of the girl running holding her boyfriend in her arms.